William Ewart Gladstone: Opposition (1886–1892)

+together with the subject of old age pensions; the latter of which were later introduced under the Liberal government, 1905-1915.

+Gladstone wrote on 16 July 1892 in autobiographica that "In 1834 the Government...did themselves high honour by the new Poor Law Act, which rescued the English peasantry from the total loss of their independence".
+There were many who disagreed with him.

 Gladstone wrote to Herbert Spencer, who contributed the introduction to a collection of anti-socialist essays (A Plea for Liberty, 1891), that "I ask to make reserves, and of one passage, which will be easily guessed, I am unable even to perceive the relevancy.
 But speaking generally, I have read this masterly argument with warm admiration and with the earnest hope that it may attract all the attention which it so well deserves".
 The passage Gladstone alluded to was one where Spencer had spoken of "the behaviour of the so-called Liberal party".